ericwq/gskills/docs/xds.md

 - Transform `RouteConfiguration` into `ServiceConfig`.
 - Use `ServiceConfig` and balancer to make the business RPC call.

+You may wonder what about the `ClusterLoadAssignment`?
+Let me remind you this chapter only cover LDS/RDS.
+The gRPC team seperate the ADS into two parts: resolver handles LDS/RDS, balancer handles CDS/EDS.
+We will discuss the latter in [Load Balancing - xDS](#lbxds.md).

 Before jump into the code, Let's prepare some maps to avoid lost in the code sea.
 Later you will need more maps.
 Envoy is a huge complex projct. xDS support is try to implement part of Envoy features.
 Which means xDS protocol support in gRPC is also a complex project.

 ## Protocol buffers map for xDS v3 API